fdel-car/bomberman/README.md

 (You can find an in-depth Readme of the engine in the "srcs" folder)

 ### In-game screenshots
-The debug mode was activated with the `TAB` key.
+The debug mode was activated with the `Tab` key.

 ![alt tag](/screenshots/Forest.png "Forest")
 ![alt tag](/screenshots/Pokemon.png "Pokemon")